AndersDeath/diary2/000-current.md

 # 27 November - Monday - Berlin - 433 day of immigration

 I was working on pandoc pdf generation again.
-It was hard but I found how to fix some issues.
+It was hard but I found how to fix some issue